 i.
-A SPAC shall have the word "SPAC" in the Company's legal name.
+A SPAC shall have the abbreviation "SPAC" clearly included in the Company's legal name during the period until the Company has fulfilled the conditions set out in section 2.17 iii.

 Gross proceeds from the initial public offering